Tow-Behind Mower Buyer's Guide

 Before choosing a tow-behind mower, be sure you know your towing vehicle's towing capacity.
 You should not tow more weight than your tractor, ATV, or UTV is rated to handle.

-    Take a look at the comparison chart below to see the differences between the classes of mowers, and read on to learn more about each type.
+Take a look at the comparison chart below to see the differences between the classes of pull-behind lawn mowers, and read on to learn more about each type.

 Gang Reel Mowers

 Tow-behind reel mowers are ideal for mowing golf courses, very large lawns, athletic fields, and other open-range areas that require a quality cut.

 You'll often see golf course landscapers towing gang mowers over fairways, cutting just grass.